 If you need a piggy bank to hold them all, then go and get one.

 They can accumulate and you if keep up with it for an extended period, you will be surprised how much you can save in that little piggy bank.

 23. Save up for big purchases

-Suffice to say that if you invest in big ticket item through credit facilities, the impact would be painful as your payment program kicks in.
+Suffice it to say that if you invest in big ticket item through credit facilities, the impact will be painful as your payment program kicks in.

 24. Don’t buy books/DVD’s

-Once you become a member, books and DVDs are all available to you free on loan.
-If you have to buy, only get them from garage sales.
+Once you become a member, books and DVDs are all available to you free.

 25. Buy used